jdeal/qim/README.md

   .map(username => state.users[username].name.first);
 ```

 That's not too bad, but this is a very simple example.
-The `$each` from `qim` makes things a lot more expressive.
-Let's look at `lodash/fp` too:
+The `$each` from Qim makes things a lot more expressive.
+Let's look at Lodash/fp and Ramda too:

 ```js
 const {map, get} from 'lodash/fp';